Key takeaways:

 Interpersonal therapy: This therapy focuses on your relationships, which can improve your depression.

-Cognitive behavioral therapy (CBT): This therapy helps you understand how your thoughts, feelings, and behaviors affect you.
-It also teaches you how to defuse negative thoughts and how to cope with stress, anger, and other challenging emotions.
+Cognitive behavioral therapy (CBT): CBT helps you understand how your thoughts, feelings, and behaviors affect you.
+It also teaches you how to cope with stress, anger, and other challenging emotions.

 Other types of therapy: Many other types of therapy can be helpful for people with PPD.
 These include psychodynamic psychotherapy, peer counseling, non-directive counseling, and behavioral activation therapy.

-Group therapy: This is also an effective treatment for PPD.
-It allows you to connect with other parents, share advice, and learn new ways to cope with this transition.
-Family or couples therapy can be helpful for people with PPD, too.
+Group therapy: Group therapy lets you connect with other parents, share advice, and learn new ways to cope with this transition.
+Family or couples therapy can be helpful for people with PPD too.

 If you have mild or moderate PPD, therapy is usually the best place to start.
 But for many people, medication can also be helpful — either on its own or along with talk therapy.